Systema Naturae: Overview

 As a result of the popularity of the work, and the number of new specimens sent to him from around the world, Linnaeus kept publishing new and ever-expanding editions of his work.
-It grew from eleven very large pages in the first edition (1735) to 2,400 pages in the 12th edition (1766–1768).
-Also, as the work progressed, he made changes: in the first edition, whales were classified as fishes, following the work of Linnaeus' friend and "father of ichthyology" Peter Artedi; in the 10th edition, published in 1758, whales were moved into the mammal class.
-In this same edition, he introduced two-part names (see binomen) for animal species, something that he had done for plant species (see binary name) in the 1753 publication of Species Plantarum.
+It grew from 11 very large pages in the first edition (1735) to 2,400 pages in the 12th edition (1766–1768).
+Also, as the work progressed, he made changes; in the first edition, whales were classified as fishes, following the work of Linnaeus' friend and "father of ichthyology" Peter Artedi; in the 10th edition, published in 1758, whales were moved into the mammal class.
+In this same edition, he introduced two-part names (see binomen) for animal species, which he had done for plant species (see binary name) in the 1753 publication of Species Plantarum.
 The system eventually developed into modern Linnaean taxonomy, a hierarchically organized biological classification.

 After Linnaeus' health declined in the early 1770s, publication of editions of Systema Naturae went in two directions.
-Another Swedish scientist, Johan Andreas Murray issued the Regnum Vegetabile section separately in 1774 as the Systema Vegetabilium, rather confusingly labelled the 13th edition.
+Another Swedish scientist, Johan Andreas Murray, issued the Regnum Vegetabile section separately in 1774 as the Systema Vegetabilium, confusingly labelled the 13th edition.
 Meanwhile, a 13th edition of the entire Systema appeared in parts between 1788 and 1793.
 It was as the Systema Vegetabilium that Linnaeus' work became widely known in England following translation from the Latin by the Lichfield Botanical Society, as A System of Vegetables (1783–1785).

 Taxonomy

-In his Imperium Naturæ, Linnaeus established three kingdoms, namely Regnum Animale, Regnum Vegetabile and Regnum Lapideum.
-This approach, the Animal, Vegetable and Mineral Kingdoms, survives until today in the popular mind, notably in the form of parlour games: "Is it animal, vegetable or mineral?"
+In his Imperium Naturæ, Linnaeus established three kingdoms, namely Regnum Animale, Regnum Vegetabile, and Regnum Lapideum.
+This approach, the Animal, Vegetable, and Mineral Kingdoms, survives until today in the popular mind, notably in the form of parlour games: "Is it animal, vegetable or mineral?"
 The classification was based on five levels: kingdom, class, order, genus, and species.
-While species and genus was seen as God-given (or "natural"), the three higher levels were seen by Linnaeus as constructs.
-The concept behind the set ranks being applied to all groups was to make a system that was easy to remember and navigate, a task which most say he succeeded in.
+While species and genus were seen as God-given (or "natural"), the three higher levels were seen by Linnaeus as constructs.
+The concept behind the set ranks being applied to all groups was to make a system that was easy to remember and navigate, a task in which most say he succeeded.